 - Other herbs sometimes suggested for anxiety include ginger (Zingiber officinalis), chamomile (Matricaria chamomilla), and licorice (Glycyrrhiza glabra).
 Ginger can increase the risk of bleeding, especially if you also take blood-thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
 Ginger may also interact with some drugs used to treat high blood pressure.
 Avoid licorice if you have heart failure, heart disease, kidney or liver disease, or high blood pressure.
 DO NOT take licorice if you take a diuretic (water pills), anticoagulant (blood thinner), or antidepressant such as Prozac.
 Chamomile may interact with a number of medications, including blood thinners.
 People who have or are at risk for hormone-sensitive cancers such as breast, uterine, ovarian, or prostate cancer should avoid taking chamomile.
 Some people may be allergic to chamomile.

 Essential oils of lemon balm, bergamot, and jasmine are calming, and you can use them as aromatherapy.
 Place several drops in a warm bath or atomizer, or on a cotton ball.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths, based on their knowledge and experience, may consider the following remedies for the treatment of anxiety.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.